izabellewilding/Kerve-Test-Antiques/README.md

 ### Adaptations to the design

-- Parallax effect disabled on IOS only due to z-index behaving differently
-- Navigation items did not fit a small desktop/large iPad so I added a subnavigation dropdown menu that animated with CSS transform
+- Navigation items overlapped on small desktop/large iPad so I have added a subnavigation dropdown menu which animates with CSS transform and hover effects

 ![Dropdown](src/assets/readme/DROP_DOWN_MENU_DESKTOP.gif)

-## CSS Keyframe/transform and JavaScript Animations
+## CSS and JavaScript Animations

 ### Navigation Smooth-Scroll and Hover effects
 - Click on 'Events' or 'About us' to navigate smoothly to each section